 GMV will use the proposed reconfigurable system based on FPGA plus Processor architecture to demonstrate the use of different and complementary space autonomous navigation algorithms on the same FPGA board.
-Different vision-based algorithms as HW accelerator modules will be interchanged depending on the phase of the mission (Far-Range Image Processing Navigation, Absolute navigation or Relative navigation) and adapting the navigation system to the specific conditions of the environment in order to reach target space objects or bodies in an automated way.
-Reconfiguration will have a twofold target, it shall be used to adapt the data processing algorithms to optimize the algorithm response to variations on the input signal, the mission phase and/or environment conditions, and shall also be used to reconfigure the processing device in case some of their parts fail due to radiation effects, reassigning the processing modules to undamaged parts of the device.
+Different vision-based algorithms such as HW accelerator modules will be interchanged depending on the mission phase (Far-Range Image Processing Navigation, Absolute navigation or Relative navigation) and adapting the navigation system to the specific conditions of the environment in order to reach targeted space objects or bodies in an automated way.
+Reconfiguration will have a twofold target, it shall be used to adapt the data processing algorithms to optimize the algorithm response to variations on the input signal, the mission phase or environment conditions, and will also be used to reconfigure the processing device if some of their parts fail due to radiation effects, reassigning the processing modules to undamaged parts of the device.

 This project has received funding from the Electronic Component Systems for European Leadership Joint Undertaking under grant agreement No 692455.
-This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and Austria, Denmark, Germany, Finland, Czech Republic, Italy, Spain, Portugal, Poland, Ireland, Belgium, France, Netherlands, United Kingdom, Slovakia, Norway.
+This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation program and Austria, Denmark, Germany, Finland, Czech Republic, Italy, Spain, Portugal, Poland, Ireland, Belgium, France, Netherlands, United Kingdom, Slovakia and Norway.